 .“I started my communication and leadership coaching and consulting company because after nearly eight years in corporate America, I saw many people moving through life like robots instead of like people.
 I strongly believe that even as a corporate employee, people can express personality.
 The book that influenced this belief the most for me was Tell to Win: Connect, Persuade and Triumph with the Hidden Power of Story by Peter Guber.

 I read this book in 2011, about 2 years into the corporate game.
 After reading this book I realized that my ability to speak was a good thing and that if I worked on strengthening this skill, I could be successful.
 Guber shared many stories about how his knack for telling a story helped propel him in his career, but what stuck with me was not how he told a story but how the telling of a story impacted those who heard the story.
 People just want to feel.
 They want to connect.
 They want to be a part of a shared experience, even if just for a moment.
 This book taught me that.
-I make sure that whenever I speak with people I focus on the human element, not just the task.” ~ Ashley René Casey, Be Bold and Speak
+I make sure that whenever I speak with people I focus on the human element, not just the task.” ~ Ashley René Casey, Speaker and Voice Actor

 .“After 10 years working as an accountant and in marketing in London, I felt done with the rat race and I took a year out to do a ski season in Canada.
 While there, I read Tim Ferriss’ The 4-hour Workweek.
 A lightbulb went off in my head when I realized that I didn’t need to work 9-5 every day for the next 30 years and I could create my own business to suit my lifestyle.
 This thought had literally never occurred to me before.

 Now I live in Bondi Beach in Sydney and I earn a living from my website which provides guidance on buying an engagement ring.